udsm-dhis2-lab/universal-machine-interfacing-adapter/README.md

 ## Building

-- The app can be built as an executable depending on the environment you choose since the underlying electron technology produces a crossplatform app.
+- The app can be built as an executable depending on the environment you choose since the underlying electron technology produces a cross-platform app.

-- From your app directory in terminal, run
+- From your app directory in the terminal, run

 ```bash
 npm run package